Rahul07Shaik/demo-moduleDoc/README.md

  Configuring new packages can present challenges, for projects with complex customization requirements.
 Version conflicts, dependencies           migration can result in errors.

 ## Minimisation
+  Here are few points to consider minimisations in module architecture
    - Test the changes in a staging environment before deploying them to production to ensure proper functionality.
    - Use Git to review changes in existing dependencies versions and to provide an avenue for rolling back changes, if needed.
    - Ensure that all dependencies used by the package are up to date and compatible with the new Swift version.